Alucard (Hellsing): In Hellsing: The Dawn

 The manga Hellsing: The Dawn and its animated adaptation focus on a younger Alucard taking the form of a woman while working during WWII.
 A much younger Walter is sent by Hellsing behind enemy lines with a giant casket to eliminate a new threat from the Nazis.
 In an attempt to stop the Nazi project and to protect England and The Allies current head of the Hellsing House, Sir Arthur Hellsing, is sending his best agents — Walter C. Dornez and Alucard — into German-occupied Poland where monstrous experiments are being conducted.

+Other appearances

+Alucard appears as a playable operator in Season 6 of Call of Duty: Modern Warfare II.

 Reception

 Popularity

 Alucard has been a popular character.
 In the Society for the Promotion of Japanese Animation Awards from 2008, Alucard was nominated as one of the best male characters with Jouji Nakata's portrayal of the character also being nominated.
 In a poll by AnimeAnime, Alucard was voted as the second best Nakata character behind Corporal Giroro from Sgt.
 Frog.
 However, both lost to Ichigo Kurosaki from Bleach and Tomokazu Sugita for The Melancholy of Haruhi Suzumiya's Kyon, respectively.
 Various merchandise based on Alucard's appearance has been created, including action figures, bust figures and key-chains.
 IGN ranked him as the 21st greatest anime character of all time, saying that "There have been many vampires in anime, but none have been as deliciously sadistic as Alucard."
 Complex listed him as the 15th most stylish character in anime.
 Anime News Network listed him as one of "6 Strange Faces of Dracula's Descendents" based on how different is Alucard to the novel character.